flying7eleven/HueTastic/README.md

 To operate the Hue bridges, the official [API][1] is used.

 ## Progress
+The first available version of the app should very rudimental and just provide functions for finding a Hue bridge as well as managing the already added lightbulbs.
+From this stage, all functions which are required for a daily use are added in small increments.

 ### Ideas
 One idea would be to handle light colors like in [Huetro][4].
 You can upload an image (which also is the scene image) and place color pickers onto the image.
 These color pickers also represent the single lights and their color.